 Braising is a moist cooking method (I know, everybody loves that word right?) as opposed to a dry cooking method.
 Moist cooking methods are when liquid, or moisture is used to transfer heat to the food.
 Other examples of moist heat cooking are boiling, steaming, and stewing.

 Dry heat cooking includes baking, roasting, sautéing, and yes even deep frying.
 Deep frying is considered a dry method because oil doesn’t count as moisture.
 With deep frying, the fat is cooking the food, rather than water.

 Braising occurs when the food is partially submerged in liquid and usually cooked slowly for a long period of time.
-Meat takes longer than veggies, and tough cuts of meat like lamb shanks take longer to braise than non-tough meats like these chicken thighs.
+Meat takes longer than veggies, and tough cuts of meat like lamb shanks take longer to braise than tender meats like these oven braised chicken thighs.